-If the Agreement is terminated for breach of the obligation to submit reports (see Articles 20.8 and 50.3.1(l)), the coordinator may not submit any reports after termination.
+If the Agreement is terminated for breach of the obligation to submit reports (see Articles 20.8 and 50.3.1(1)), the beneficiary may not submit any reports after termination.

 If the JU does not receive the reports within the deadline (see above), only costs which are included in an approved periodic report will be taken into account.